remix-run/remix/docs/discussion/form-vs-fetcher.md

 - **Loading Data for a Popover or Combobox**: When loading data for a popover or combobox, the user's context remains unchanged.
 The data is loaded in the background and displayed in a small, self-contained UI element.

-For such actions, `useFetcher` is the go-to API.
+For such actions, [`useFetcher`][use_fetcher] is the go-to API.
 It's versatile, combining functionalities of the other four APIs, and is perfectly suited for tasks where the URL should remain unchanged.

 ## API Comparison